jganitzer/LoRaWANTemperatureProbe/README.md

 # LoRaWANTemperatureProbe
-Temperature probe using LoRaWAN, The Things Network and MQTT to retrieve temperature measurements from a remote wood chip storage
+IoT temperature probe using LoRaWAN, The Things Network and MQTT to retrieve temperature measurements from a remote wood chip storage